assurance-maladie-digital/vue-dot/docs/guide/directives.md

 	title="v-debounce"
 />

-### Todo

-We need to improve this directive so it can be used with any event, do not fear to help us on this!

 ### How It Works

 It's using the `debounce` function from `@/functions/debounce`, which takes as parameters a callback and a time value.
 This function returns a function that contains a `setTimeout`, and each time this returned function is called, it clears the previous `setTimeout`, so when the event fires multiple times, the callback is only called once.